luismartinezs/luis-martinez-next-site/content/about.md

 Hi!
 My name is Luis Martínez.

-In August 2018 I decided to become a web developer (<nuxt-link to="/blog/from-jobless-to-junior-frontend-developer-in-5-months">learn about how I did it</nuxt-link>).
+In August 2018 I decided to become a web developer ([learn about how I did it](/blog/from-jobless-to-junior-frontend-developer-in-5-months)).

 Things I've done as a web developer:

-- Web apps with **VueJS**
+- Web apps with **React** and VueJS
-- SSR sites with **Nuxt**
+- Sites with **NextJS** and NuxtJS
+- **Google Firebase** backends
 - Styling with **Tailwind CSS** and Bootstrap 4 / Vue Bootstrap

-I also know a little about PostCSS, React, NodeJS/Express, serverless and AWS, SCSS and Google sheets / Google Apps Script.
+I also know about PostCSS, NodeJS/Express, serverless and AWS, SCSS and Google sheets / Google Apps Script.

 Things I've done in past lives: